 Because diagnostic tests can take time and may be insensitive, antibiotics are usually begun presumptively to prevent significant deterioration, death, and prolonged recovery.

 Tetracyclines are first-line treatment: doxycycline 200 mg orally once followed by 100 mg twice a day in adults until the patient improves, has been afebrile for 24 to 48 hours, and has received treatment for at least 7 days.
 IV preparations are used in patients too ill to take oral drugs.
-Although some tetracyclines can cause tooth staining in children, experts think that a course of doxycycline 2.2 mg/kg orally or IV twice a day is warranted.
+Although some tetracyclines can cause tooth staining in children < 8 years of age, experts think that a course of doxycycline 2.2 mg/kg orally or IV twice a day is warranted.
+The Centers for Disease Control and Prevention (CDC) has found that short courses of doxycycline (5 to 10 days, as used for rickettsial disease) can be used in children without causing tooth staining or weakening of tooth enamel (1 Treatment reference Rickettsial diseases (rickettsioses) and related diseases (anaplasmosis, ehrlichiosis, Q fever, scrub typhus) are caused by a group of gram-negative, obligately intracellular coccobacilli.
+All... read more ).

-Chloramphenicol 500 mg orally or IV 4 times a day for 7 days is 2nd-line treatment.
+Chloramphenicol 500 mg orally or IV 4 times a day for 7 days is 2nd-line treatment when doxycycline cannot be used.
 Oral chloramphenicol is not available in the US, and IM administration is not effective.
-Chloramphenicol is associated with adverse hematologic effects, which require monitoring of blood indices.
+Chloramphenicol can cause adverse hematologic effects, which require monitoring of blood indices.

 Both drugs are rickettsiostatic, not rickettsicidal.

-Ciprofloxacin and other fluoroquinolones are effective in vitro against certain rickettsiae, but extensive clinical experience is lacking.
+Ciprofloxacin and other fluoroquinolones are effective in vitro against certain rickettsiae, but very little clinical experience supports the use of fluoroquinolones for RMSF.

 Because severely ill patients with RMSF or epidemic typhus may have a marked increase in capillary permeability in later stages, IV fluids should be given cautiously to maintain blood pressure while avoiding worsening pulmonary and cerebral edema.